ogniandantchev/ML_engineer_nd009_capstone/report.md

 ### Discussion

-An attempt was made to compare custom models -- Gated Recurrent Unit (GRU) RNN and the Dilated Causal CNN to Amazon's own Amazon DeepAR+ algorithm model.
+Two custommultivariatemodels were implemented: RNN with Gated Recurrent Unit (GRU)and a Dilated Causal CNN with Keras and TensorFlow.
+The 3rdbased on Amazon Forecast DeepAR+ algorithm was implemented and deployed at AWS.
+An attempt was made to compare custom models to Amazon’s own DeepAR+ model, but since they use different metrics, further work is required.

 + The main goal was to learn how implement and deploy DeepAR+ model for time series forecast to AWS Amazon Forecast.

 + The DeepAR+ model of Amazon Forecast (notebook 04) has RMSE of 2.806, while the custom Dilated Causal CNN (notebook 03) has an MSE 0.0037 (or $RMSE=\sqrt{MSE} = 0.061$).
-Of course it is not fare to compare a model based on just one time series, to the multivariate custom model.
+Of course it is not fair to compare a model based on just one time series, to the multivariate custom model.

-+ the total cost of training and deploying the model at AWS Amazon Forecast was EUR 0.78 (USD 0.91)
++ the total cost of training and deploying the model at AWS Amazon Forecast was EUR 0.78 (USD 0.91) with the AWS free tier.

+The state-of-the-art DeepAR+ model performs well, even though it was the only model using just one time series.
+The custom models are both multivariate, using temperatureand pressuredata for 2 cities + some engineered features to helpmake senseoftime of day, and day of the year.
+All 3models capture well the dailyand seasonalvariationsin temperature.

 ### Future improvements and TODO